 - Environmental: Careless disposal of chemical wastes in water bodies will contaminate them and spoil that area’s groundwater.
-When the water is being consumed by the people and other living beings for a prolonged time, it could result in infertility issues, cancer, birth defects, etc. Therefore, the hazardous waste from chemical industries should be disposed of safely.
+When water is consumed by people and other living beings for a prolonged time, it could result in infertility issues, cancer, birth defects, etc. Therefore, hazardous waste from chemical industries should be disposed of safely.

 Even the hazardous smoke from the factories could pollute the air and harm the health of the public.
 Lung infections and lung cancer can result from toxic air pollutants.
 In such cases, you can proceed with environmental and toxic chemical exposure lawsuits.